Gregg-Hendrix/how-i-became-a-software-engineer/README.md

  -(which is an organ that I deal with at my current job).

 5. ### In summary
-- Intensely practice for at least 1 hour while making mental representations (push yourself), find a great teacher, and repeat this process until you've learned the skill!
+-Intensely practice for at least 1 hour while making mental representations (push yourself), find a great teacher, and repeat this process until you've learned the skill!